Trust the firm that is dedicated to the passionate representation of its clients.

 At Amdur, Maggs & Dugan, we have experienced Monmouth County Temporary Restraining Orders lawyers who also practice in Ocean and Middlesex counties.
 Our attorneys can help individuals who are dealing with Temporary Restraining Orders, both representing individuals who have the protections of a Temporary Restraining Order as well as who have a Restraining Order entered against them.

-How Temporary Restraining Orders are Issued
+How Temporary Restraining Orders are Issued?

 To obtain a Temporary Restraining Order, the victim must provide sworn oral testimony, though the testimony does not necessarily need to be made to the Judge in person.
 The Judge must be satisfied that the circumstances of the situation merit the order being issued without the grounds for the claim first being proven.